 </p>

-Some considerations in practical application
+Some considerations in practical application.

-removetagsorstriptagsFilter is|safehas been applied previously.
-If|safeThe filter is executed first, and the HTML tags in the content will be recognized as real HTML elements by the browser first, thenremovetagsIt cannot be operated on anymore.
-The correct order is to handle the HTML structure first, and then mark it as safe output.Case of tag name:Although HTML tags are usually case-insensitive, it is recommended to use lowercase tag names consistently in filters to ensure** compatibility and avoid potential issues.
+removetagsorstriptagsFilter is on|safeApplied first.
+If|safeThe filter is executed first, the HTML tags in the content will be recognized as real HTML elements by the browser, thenremovetagsCannot perform operations on it anymore.
+The correct order is to process the HTML structure first, and then mark it as safe output.Case of tag name:Although HTML tags are typically case-insensitive, it is recommended to use lowercase tag names in the filter to ensure compatibility and avoid potential issues.

-Common Questions (FAQ)
+Frequently Asked Questions (FAQ)

 Q: Remove

-|safefilters, can I?A: Yes.
-If you don't use|safeFilter, the template engine will default to escape the content as HTML entities.This means that all HTML tags (including the ones you want to preserve) will be displayed as plain text, rather than as renderable HTML elements.|safeCan it render the allowed HTML tags correctly?Q:
+|safea filter, is that possible?A: Yes.
+If you don't use|safeThe filter, the template engine will default to escaping HTML entities in the content.This means that all HTML tags (including the ones you want to retain) will be displayed as plain text, rather than as renderable HTML elements.When dealing with rich text content, it is usually necessary|safeCan it render the allowed HTML tags correctly.Q:

 removetagsCan you remove HTML tags with attributes?
-For example,<a href="link.html">?A: Yes,removetagsThe filter removes elements based on the tag name, regardless of whether the tag contains attributes.
-As long as the tag name matches, the entire tag (including all its attributes) and its internal text content will be processed.
-If you specify removalaLabel, then<a href="link.html">文本</a>There will only be文本.
+For example.<a href="link.html">?A: Yes,removetagsThe filter is based on tag name matching and removal, regardless of whether the tag contains attributes, as long as the tag name matches, the entire tag (including all its attributes) and its internal text content will be processed.
+If you specify removalaTags, then<a href="link.html">文本</a>Will only remain文本.